ChidiNdego/loan-default-capstone-project/starter_file/README.md

 #### Suggestions for possible improvement

 *   Increase experiment timeout duration.
-This would allow for more model experimentation, but at expense of cost.
+This would allow for more model experimentation, but at the expense of cost.
 *   Try a different primary metric.
 Sometimes accuracy alone doesn't represent true picture of the model's performance.
 Recall or precision are more specific metrics in related classification problems.
 *   Tweak some other AutoML confirguration parameters including number of cross validation to reduce model bias.
 *   Clean data function: Values were imputed to treat missing entries.
 Possibly, doing away with such rows may produce a better model.